BlueBrain/nexus/docs/src/main/paradox/docs/fusion/admin.md

 The Nexus Fusion admin app allows you to manage your Nexus Delta instance.
 In particular, you can:

 * list, create, edit and deprecate organizations,
-* list, create, edit and deprecate projects within an organization
+* list, create, edit and deprecate projects within an organization,
-* check permissions on your projects and organizations
+* check permissions on your projects and organizations,
-* create, view, edit, and deprecate ressources within your projects
+* create, view, edit, and deprecate resources within your projects,
-* query your knowledge graph with SPARQL and elasticsearch views
+* query your Knowledge Graph with SPARQL and Elasticsearch views,
-* create new Studios (or edit or deprecate them, as Studios are ressources)
+* create new Studios (or edit or deprecate them, as Studios are resources),
-* check the indexing status of your projects
+* check the indexing status of your projects.

 > Note: Some organizations in Nexus Delta are created to support Nexus Fusion internals, such as the `webapps` organization.
 Be careful when deleting those.